 Dallas Federal Criminal Defense Lawyers

 As a healthcare provider, business owner, executive, or other professional – facing a federal inquiry in your business or personal life can have consequences of catastrophic proportions.
 If federal agents and prosecutors uncover sufficient evidence to charge you with a federal criminal offense, you could be facing exorbitant fines and long-term imprisonment.
-If you get convicted, protecting your professional reputation will be among the least of your concerns.
+If you get convicted in federal court, protecting your professional reputation will be among the least of your concerns.

-At Oberheiden, P.C., our Dallas Federal Criminal Lawyers bring decades of experience to representing individuals and businesses in all federal investigations and prosecutions.
-In fact, our Dallas federal criminal defense attorneys offer more than 50 years of combined experience in leadership positions with the U.S. Department of Justice (DOJ) – positions in which our attorneys collectively handled and were directly involved in thousands of cases involving investigations, grand jury subpoenas, and criminal prosecutions for federal offenses.
+At Oberheiden, P.C., our Dallas Federal Criminal Lawyers are highly experienced in representing individuals and businesses in all federal investigations and prosecutions of federal crimes.
+In fact, our Dallas federal criminal defense attorneys offer more than 50 years of combined experience in leadership positions with the U.S. Department of Justice (DOJ) – positions in which our attorneys collectively handled and were directly involved in thousands of federal criminal law cases involving investigations, grand jury subpoenas, and criminal prosecutions for federal offenses.
 As a result, we are able to assess federal criminal cases from all angles.
 We use our substantial government experience to develop comprehensive case strategies focused on presenting the strongest possible defense in light of the unique facts and circumstances at hand.

 Experienced Representation.
 Proven Results.

 As dedicated Dallas federal criminal attorneys, our firm’s federal crimes defense team is led by Dr. Nick Oberheiden.

 Dr. Oberheiden focuses his Dallas, Texas practice in the areas of healthcare fraud and federal criminal charges defense.